Fangyu-ict/GateTrimming/baseline/README.md

-## Put the baseline models in this fold
+## Please Download the Pre-trained Model in the Google Drive and then Put the Models in this Subfolder.